Be Here Now (album): Commercial performance

 Be Here Now was released in the UK on 21 August 1997.
 The release date had been brought forward out of Ignition's fear that import copies of the album from the United States would arrive in Britain before the street date.
 Worrying that TV news cameras would interview queuing fans at a traditional midnight opening session, Ignition forced retailers to sign contracts pledging not to sell the record earlier than 8:00 am.
 However, the cameras arrived regardless, just in time to record the initially slow trade.
 It was not until lunch time that sales picked up.
 By the end of the first day of release, Be Here Now sold over 424,000 units and by the end of business on Saturday that week sales had reached 663,389, making it based on first seven days sales, the fastest-selling album in British history.
 The album became their highest-charting release in the US by debuting at number two on the Billboard 200 chart.
 However, its first week sales of 152,000—below expected sales of 400,000 copies—were considered a disappointment.
 It missed the top of the chart by sales of only 771 copies.

 Be Here Now was the biggest-selling album of 1997 in the UK, with 1.47 million units sold that year.
 By the end of 1997, Be Here Now had sold eight million units worldwide.
 However, most sales occurred during the first two weeks of release, and once the album was released to UK radio stations, the turnover tapered off.
 Buyers realised that the album was not another (What's the Story) Morning Glory?, and by 1999, Melody Maker reported that it was the album most sold to second-hand record stores.
 It has been certified 7× Platinum in the UK and Platinum in the US, being Oasis' third and final Platinum album in the country.
-As of 2016, the album had sold over eight million copies worldwide.
-Four of the album's 12 tracks were released as singles: "D'You Know What I Mean?", "Stand By Me", "All Around the World" and "Don't Go Away".
-In 2016, following the album's reissue and the release of the documentary Oasis: Supersonic, the album topped the UK Vinyl Albums Chart, 19 years after its original release.
+As of 2022, the album had sold over eight million copies worldwide.
+(Note: 2016 numbers: 2022 update:) In 2016, following the album's reissue and the release of the documentary Oasis: Supersonic, the album topped the UK Vinyl Albums Chart, 19 years after its original release.